An Emu’s Overview

 Emus are soft-feathered, brown, flightless birds with long necks and legs.
 Their feet are long, with three toes (one toe on each foot has a long talon, for fighting).
 Emus are also good swimmers and can travel great distances.
 They can run at up to 65 Km/h for short bursts, as well.

 The female emu resembles the male but slightly larger than him.
 She tends to be dominant, selecting her mate and choosing and defending a territory for the nest.
-Breeding takes place in May and June, and fighting among females for a mate is common.
-Females can mate several times and lay several clutches (each clutch contains 5 – 15 dark green eggs of weight 450 – 650 g per each) in one season.
-The male does the incubation; and during this process, he hardly eats or drinks and loses a significant amount of his weight.
-The eggs hatch after around eight weeks (55 days), and the young are nurtured by their father.
+Breeding takes place in May and June, and fighting among females for a mate is very common.
+Female emus can mate several times and lay several clutches just in one season (each clutch contains 5 – 15 dark green eggs of weight 450 – 650 g per each).
+The male does the incubation; and during this process, he hardly eats or drinks and loses a significant amount of his body weight.
+Emu’s eggs hatch after around eight weeks (55 days), and the young are nurtured by their father.
 They reach full size after around six months, but can remain as a family unit until the next breeding season.

 Emus forage for a variety of plants and insects and sometimes small animals.
 And they have been known to go for weeks without eating and they drink infrequently.
 Emus produce red meat that tastes like beef, but contains much less fat and is lower in calories than those of Chickens and Turkeys.
 Their skin can be made into a fine, light leather and they produce oil (from a large fatty strip along their back) that has been found to have anti-aging and anti-inflammatory properties.

 Emus have few native natural predators such as the Dingo, and other types of Birds of Prey and Red Foxes, that particularly threaten the chicks and the eggs.